 Here are some of the most common areas where automation in a commercial real estate business can lead to significant insight and growth for a company.

 Managing and Reporting on Debt

 Purchasing new properties?
 One of the first things you will need to do is provide an updated personal financial statement.
-Each and every time you buy something, you have to provide a list of all your current assets, their value, current debt, equity, and payment amount.
+Each time you buy a new asset, you must provide a list of all your current assets, value, current debt, equity, and payment amount.
 Even with a moderately sized portfolio, this is dozens of cells of data that must be updated and hours of tedious work.
 And the work is only accurate at the moment it was completed.
 The process starts over the next month or for the next purchase.
 And a delay in providing this to your lender is a delay in accessing funding.

 A good management system should allow you to export your current debt load across your entire portfolio in whatever format you need it in, and in minutes.
 It should reflect the most current financials for your portfolio.

 Common Area Maintenance and Reconciliation